Scheduled Personal Property Coverage: What It Is & Do You Need It?

 What Is Scheduled Personal Property Coverage?

-Standard personal property coverage (Coverage C) automatically covers most of your belongings up to your policy's overall limit — typically 50–70% of your dwelling coverage.
+Standard personal property coverage (Coverage C) automatically covers most of your belongings up to your policy's overall limit, typically 50% to 70% of your dwelling coverage.
 The problem?
 It also imposes sub-limits on high-value categories.
-Most policies cap jewelry claims at just $1,500–$2,500, firearms at $2,000–$3,000, and fine art at similarly low thresholds.
-If you own a $7,000 engagement ring and it's stolen, standard coverage only pays $2,500 at most — leaving you with a $4,500 loss.
+In 2026, most policies still cap jewelry claims at just $1,500 to $2,500 (and that's often theft-only), firearms at $2,000 to $3,000, and fine art at similarly modest thresholds.
+If you own a $7,000 engagement ring and it's stolen, standard coverage typically pays $2,500 at most, leaving you with a $4,500 out-of-pocket loss.

 Pincher's Pro Tip

 Already have a homeowners policy?
-Adding a scheduled personal property endorsement is one of the fastest ways to avoid a massive out-of-pocket loss on your most valuable belongings — often for as little as $80–$150 per year per item.
+Adding a scheduled personal property endorsement is one of the fastest ways to avoid a massive out-of-pocket loss on your most valuable belongings, often for as little as $50 to $150 per year per item.

 Trusted by Thousands